databio/pepatac/docs/run-cluster.md

 cat $HOME/atac_out/submission/pepatac.py_test1.sub
 ```

 If all looks well, run looper without `-d` to actually submit the jobs.
-To use the docker or singularity options, see [running PEPATAC in containers](container.md).
+Read more to [learn how to run PEPATAC in containers](container.md).

 ## Customizing compute options